-After having worked with clients who were just getting started to clients already making millions, I've realized that different workflows should be put in place based on where you're at in your business.
+I've worked with coaches who were just getting started to clients already making millions.
+In that time, I've realized that coaches should put different workflows in place based on where they're at in their businesses.

 Use my 4 A methodology to fine-tune and optimize your chosen workflow...